A supergeometric approach to Poisson reduction: Reduction of Poisson manifolds by group actions

 \part{Reduction of Poisson manifolds by group actions}

 We saw in Prop. \ref{dimitri} that the data of a Poisson manifold $(M,\pi)$ can be encoded in the degree $1$ symplectic manifold $\cM:=T^*[1]M$ together with a degree $2$ function $\cS$ on $\cM$ satisfying $\{\cS,\cS\}=0$.
-When considering actions on $\cM$ one wishes to take into account its symplectic structure and the function $\cS$.
-Notice that the latter endows the graded Lie algebra of vector fields $\chi(\cM)$ with the differential $[X_{\cS},\cdot]$ (obtained taking the Lie bracket with the hamiltonian vector field of $\cS$), making $\chi(\cM)$ into a differential graded Lie algebra (DGLA).
+When considering actions on $\cM$ one wishes to take into account its symplectic structure and the function $\cS$, {and in particular the hamiltonian vector field $X_{\cS}=\{\cS,\cdot\}$ (which is nothing else than the Lichnerowicz differential that defines Poisson cohomology).} Notice the graded Lie algebra of vector fields $\chi(\cM)$ is endowed with the differential $[X_{\cS},\cdot]$, making $\chi(\cM)$ into a differential graded Lie algebra (DGLA).
 Hence it is natural to act infinitesimally on $\cM$ by a DGLA, rather than just by a graded Lie algebra, and to ask that the action be hamiltonian (in the sense of ordinary symplectic geometry).

 We will consider such an action on $\cM$, construct its global and Marsden--Weinstein quotients, and translate them into classical terms (Sections \ref{actions}--\ref{sec:hamred}).
 Further, we will see that there is an induced action on the symplectic groupoid $\Gamma$ of $(M,\pi)$, we show that interestingly it is an action in the category of Lie groupoids, and construct its global and Marsden--Weinstein quotients (Sections \ref{sec:groupGamma}--\ref{sec:cga}).